 Gary Enrique Bradley-Lopez is the Missouri Community Organizer working around health equity issues.
 Gary earned his Associates of Arts in Theatre at Kansas City Kansas Community College, Bachelors of Arts in Communication: Journalism and Mass Communication at the University of Missouri-Kansas City, and is obtaining his Masters of Professional Studies in Organizational Leadership from Fort Hays State University.
 While this is Gary first time organizing he has a bit of experience on working on campaigns due to volunteering for multiple local races, serving on leadership roles on many political organizations, and running for office in 2019.
 He has worked in the non-profit, education, and higher education before becoming an organizer.
 Gary is born and raised in Kansas City, Kansas and has spent his whole life in the metro, he is looking forward to this time to learn, mobilize, and assist leaders to create a more equitable Kansas City.

-Marcus Winn is the Kansas Organizer for MORE2.
+Marcus Winn is the Lead Organizer for Integrated Voter Engagement.
 Marcus earned a Bachelor’s degree in Political Science and Philosophy from Olivet Nazarene University and a Master’s Degree in Theology from Catholic Theological Union.
 Marcus worked in nonprofit direct service and higher education before organizing.
 Marcus began organizing with neighbors while living in Chicago, working on a variety of issues such as affordable housing, immigration, and education.
 He co-founded an independent precinct organization in 2015 that continues to successfully pursue more democratic processes for local decision making and amplify the voices of local leaders.
 He moved to Kansas City in 2017, and joined MORE2 in early 2018, with a focus on voter engagement in Kansas.